 - Ensuring equipment rooms are dry, clean, and properly ventilated

 Mechanical damage, moisture intrusion, and poor ventilation can all shorten the lifespan of electrical equipment.
-Routine maintenance ensures these issues are corrected promptly.
+Routine maintenance ensures these issues are corrected promptly and helps you avoid expensive emergency repairs down the road.

 System failures rarely happen without warning.
 In most cases, there are early signs such as unusual sounds, heat buildup, tripped breakers, or flickering lights.
-Commercial electrical maintenance is designed to catch these warning signs before they escalate.
+Scheduled commercial electrical maintenance is designed to catch these warning signs before they escalate into something far more costly.

 Regular inspections and testing help prevent failures by: